Factors to Consider Before Riding Double…

 If an inexperienced passenger’s used to riding a bicycle or doubling on a motorcycle, then he or she will likely become accustomed quickly to the coordinated balance, body English and leaning into turns necessary to riding double on a jet ski.
 But don’t forget they may not be used to riding waves and to unexpected or sudden manoeuvres!

 A final rider factor that contributes to comfort and enjoyment is how much operator and passenger weigh in total.
 Does their combined weight exceed the manufacturer’s recommended maximum?
 The closer it is to the max, the more care will be required for stability, handling and control of the PWC.

 Riding Double – What Kind of Ride?

 Taking into account the considerations noted above should help determine what kind of two-up ride you should be attempting.
 Do you want to double with a total novice or child for a full day Sea Doo tour?
 Are the water conditions too rough for comfortable doubling?
 How far away from home base do you want to go Sea Doo riding?
 Is the temperature warm enough for an enjoyable Sea Doo ride?
 Also, you want to ensure that your passenger has a good experience, so your normal solo Sea Doo riding style may not be appropriate for going double.
-The suspension on some Sea Doo watercraft models certainly makes riding double more comfortable and is especially beneficial for the passenger who otherwise may bear the brunt of any jarring bumps.
+The suspension on some pre-2018 Sea Doo watercraft models certainly made riding double more comfortable.
+It is especially beneficial for the passenger who otherwise may bear the brunt of any jarring bumps.